 Paraguay had an excellent opportunity to double their lead on 54 minutes as a poor defensive clearance put Vera in on the right and the midfielder fired just wide of Marchetti's near post.

-Italy were struggling badly to create and Lippi introduced Mauro Camoranesi just shy of the hour in exchange for Claudio Marchisio.
+Italy were struggling badly to create and Lippi introduced Mauro Camoranesi just shy of the hour mark in exchange for Claudio Marchisio.

 Camoranesi seemed to inject a spark into the Azzurri, and on 63 minutes Lippi's men were level.
 Pepe's corner was completely missed by Villar, and De Rossi showed determination to turn the ball home from inside the six yard box.

 Montolivo had a penalty appeal soon after, but the referee correctly waved the protests away.

 Italy had a spring in their step, but Paraguay could have regained the lead on 66 minutes as substitute Jonathan Santana miscued wide from a good position.
 Santa Cruz then entered the fray to add to the South American hopes.

 The Azzurri threw on Antonio Di Natale, while Benfica star Oscar Cardozo came on for Paraguay as both sides went for the win.